harshalDharpure/Cognora/README.md

 ### AWS Services Setup

 #### 1. Amazon Bedrock
-- Enable Claude 3 Sonnet model access
+- Enable Claude 3 Sonnet model access in your chosen AWS region.
-- Configure IAM permissions for Bedrock runtime
+- Configure IAM permissions for the Bedrock runtime.

 #### 2. Amazon Transcribe
-- Ensure Transcribe service is enabled in your region
+- Ensure Transcribe service is enabled in your region.
-- Configure language settings (default: en-US)
+- Configure language settings (default: en-US).

 #### 3. S3 Bucket
-- Create bucket for storing transcripts and reports
+- Create a bucket for storing transcripts and reports (or let Terraform do it).
-- Configure appropriate access policies
+- Configure appropriate access policies.

 #### 4. DynamoDB Table
-- Create table with `user_id` (hash key) and `date` (range key)
+- Create a table with `user_id` (hash key) and `date` (range key).
-- Enable on-demand billing for cost optimization
+- Enable on-demand billing for cost optimization.

 #### 5. SNS Topic
-- Create topic for caregiver alerts
+- Create a topic for caregiver alerts.
-- Subscribe caregiver email address
+- Subscribe a caregiver email address.

 ### Terraform Deployment